MoonPoet/xaprb-src/content/blog/2014/introductions-recommendations.md

 It is true that "ask and you shall receive."
 If you don't ask, nothing happens.
 But if all you do is ask, you end up *persona non grata* pretty fast.

-In 2013 Kyle (my co-founder) and I were fundraising from venture capitalists.
-A particular investor, Max G, listened to our pitch and said he'd like to follow up on it by calling our advisors, one of whom is at a large company.
+In 2013 I was fundraising from venture capitalists.
+A particular investor, Max G, listened to the pitch and said he'd like to follow up on it by calling our advisors, one of whom is at a large company.
 The next thing we heard was this email from the advisor: